Child support can be a confusing matter to many parents contemplating either a separation or divorce.

 There is no set maximum amount of child support; rather, it depends on other considerations.

-In Australia, the amount of funds payable is determined by a very accurate child support calculator.
 The formula first considers the incomes of both parents, the number of children, and the children’s time division between the parents.

-However, the Department of Human Services provides an online child support assessment estimator, which may help parents to figure out their obligations.
+However, our experienced child custody lawyers have also created a quick and easy child support calculator which may help parents to figure out their obligations.

 Child support payments will be relative based on how high your income is, yet the formula is intended to assure fair and proportionate support in relation to the needs of the children and the ability of the parents to pay.

-Here is an example case study with detailed information about how child support scales with income in Australia:
+Here is an example case study with detailed information about how child support scales with income in Australia :

 Case Study Example: High-Income Earner and Child Support

-Background: John and Sarah have two children, aged 10 and 12.
-They separated two years ago, and Sarah has primary custody of the children, with John having them on weekends.
 John is a successful entrepreneur, earning between $500,000 and $1 million per year, while Sarah works part-time, earning $60,000 annually.

 Child Support Calculation:

 In Australia, child support is calculated based on both parents’ incomes, the number of children, and the percentage of care each parent provides.
-The formula aims to balance the financial responsibilities between both parents.

-Basic Formula: The basic formula considers:
+The basic formula considers :

-• Each parent’s adjusted taxable income.
+- Each parent’s adjusted taxable income.

-• The percentage of care each parent provides.
+- The percentage of care each parent provides.

 Child Support and Special Circumstances